sbg/sevenbridges-r/README.md

 __[Latest]__

-You can always install the latest development version of the sevenbridges-r package from GitHub.
+You can always install the latest development version of the sevenbridges package from GitHub.
 We push to the Bioconductor branch (release/devel) regularly.

 __If you don't have devtools__

-Installing the sevenbridges-r package requires you have the `devtools` package.
+Installing the sevenbridges package requires you have the `devtools` package.
 If you don't have `devtools`, install it from [CRAN](https://cran.r-project.org/web/packages/devtools/README.html).

 ```r
 install.packages("devtools")